Intervention (Part C of IDEA)

 Early Transitions for Children and Families: Transitions from Infant/Toddler Services to Preschool Education.
 This ERIC Digest covers transition issues such as achieving successful transitions, what influences the process, strategies and processes.

 Parent Participation in Early Intervention.
 Resources from the legacy resource for NICHCY (closing September 2014) that address parent involvement, including the parents’ right to be involved in decision making regarding their child and the early intervention services he or she receives.
 There are also resources to help early intervention systems promote the active involvement of families at either the organizational or individual levels.

-The "Low Down" on Service Coordination.
-According to 34 CFR 303.23 of IDEA, "the activities carried out by a service coordinator to assist and enable a child eligible under this part and the child's family to receive the rights, procedural safeguards, and services that are authorized to be provided under the State's early intervention program."
+Service Coordination Under Part C. According to 34 CFR 303.23 of IDEA, "the activities carried out by a service coordinator to assist and enable a child eligible under this part and the child's family to receive the rights, procedural safeguards, and services that are authorized to be provided under the State's early intervention program."
 This document from the Early Childhood Technical Assistance Center is all about service coordination.

 For cases related to special education, please visit the Law Library.
 More information on this topic coming soon.